AlexHLinS/fisreader/README.md

 - sys
 - csv

-Also yor're also need to download this files from repo:
+Also yor're also you have to download this files from repo:
-- paramnames.py
+- paramnames.py - defenition of log's parameters
-- fi_calculations.py
+- fi_calculations.py (functionality in progress)

 # Installations
 ```git clone https://github.com/AlexHLinS/fisreader.git```